From indexed grammars to generating functions: Introduction

-We remark that for a typical derivation there is an initial pushing/loading stage to build up the stack, followed by a transfer stage; and finally a popping/unloading stage, to convert the indices into terminal symbols.
 The set of all languages generated by indexed grammars forms the set of indexed languages.
+As alluded to above, this is a full abstract family of languages which is closed under union, concatenation, Kleene closure, homomorphism, inverse homomorphism and intersection with regular sets.
+The set of indexed languages, however is not closed under intersection or complement.
 The standard machine type that accepts the class of indexed languages is the nested stack automaton.

+This class of languages properly includes all context-free languages.
+These are generated by grammars such that $\cI$ is empty.
+One way to view indexed grammars is as an extension of context-free grammars with an infinite number of non-terminals, however the allowable productions are quite structured.
+Furthermore, it is a proper subset of the class of context-sensitive languages.
+For instance $\left\{ \left(ab^{n}\right)^{n}:\ n\geq0\right\} $ is context-sensitive but not indexed~\cite{Gilm1996}.

 Formal language theory in general and indexed languages in particular have applications to group theory.
 Two good survey articles are ~\cite{Rees1999} and~\cite{Gilm2005}.
 Bridson and Gilman~\cite{BrGi1996} have exhibited indexed grammar combings for fundamental $3$-manifold groups based on Nil and Sol geometries (see Example~\ref{ex:BG} below).
 More recently~\cite{HoRo2006} showed that the language of words in the standard generating set of the Grigorchuk group that do not represent the identity (the so-called \emph{co-word} problem) forms an indexed language.
 The original DSV method (attributed to Delest, Sch\"utzenberger, and Viennot~\cite{Del1996}) of computing the growth of a context-free language was successfully exploited~\cite{FrSc2008} to compute the algebraic but non-rational growth series of a family of groups attributed to Higman.
 One of our goals is to extend this method to indexed grammars to deduce results on growth series.